 - In the same wok over low heat, add green and red Sichuan peppercorns.

 - Cook for 1 minute until aromatic.
-Remove the spices and discard.
+Remove the spices and discard, leaving the infused oil in the wok.

 4. Cook the pork:

-- Using the flavored oil in the wok, increase heat to high and add ground pork.
+- Using the infused oil in the wok, increase the heat to high and add ground pork.

 - Stir-fry for 2 minutes.
-Add garlic and ginger, cook 1 minute more.
+Add garlic and ginger, cook for about 20 seconds more.

 - Season with Shaoxing wine, soy sauce, and dark soy sauce.
-Stir-fry for another minute.
+Stir-fry for another 20 seconds until aromatic.
 Set aside.

 5. Make the sauce: